castjs/castjs/README.md

 ```

 <p align="center">
-  Do you want to support my work, feel free to donate a [+ ☕ Hot Beverage](https://www.buymeacoffee.com/fenny)
+  Do you want to support my work, feel free to donate a <a href="https://www.buymeacoffee.com/fenny" target="_blank">☕ Hot Beverage</a>
 </p.